solliancenet/FoundationaLLM_Copilot_Workshop/Lab1/readme.md

-## Management Portal Discovery and capabilities
+## LAB 1 - Management Portal Discovery and capabilities

 In this lab, we will explore the Management Portal and its capabilities.
 We will also look at Role-Based Access Control (RBAC) and how to share permissions and access between two users.